reyduar/lab-365-fullstack-ts-node-sequelize-api/README.md

 ### Setup Database

-> Install MySQL locally and create a database and then update database information into connection.ts file like this;
+> Install MySQL locally and create a database and then update database information into db/connection.ts file like this;

 ```ts
 export const sequelize = new Sequelize("node-ts-db", "root", "password", {